Korea Studies MAIS Handbook

 The Jackson School of International Studies (JSIS) houses many academic programs; the Korea Studies program is one of them.
 The variety of programs provides a wealth of resources, including colloquia and symposia which bring in outside speakers.
 We hope you will take advantage of them while you are here.

 Thomson Hall is the home of the Jackson School.
-Your mailbox is in the Graduate Reading Room, in Thomson 311.
+Your mailbox is in the Graduate Lounge, in Thomson 311.
 Be sure to check it regularly for materials not sent via e-mail.
-Aside from being a good place to study or meet other students, the Graduate Reading Room features 5 computers and a small kitchen with a refrigerator and microwave.
-Your UW student card is your “key” to the graduate reading room.
-Be sure to take your card to Mark Haslam (Thomson 407), the Jackson School computer specialist, so that he can activate your card.
+Aside from being a good place to study or meet other students, the Graduate Lounge features 5 computers and a small kitchen with a refrigerator and microwave.
+Please see the Graduate Program Adviser for the entry code for the lounge.

 |Advising and Resources|